-- With a hypothesized mean of fish, form a gaussian prior based on the uncertainties related to the volume approximation of both the entire lake as well as the volume that the fish prefer (for simplicity we'll assume they're aggressive fish and, except for mating, kill any other similar species fish which come within their 10 m3 volume).
-For a K=50, n=30, and k=4: - How sensitive is the posterior to the form or values in the prior? - Repeat with only changing from k=4 to k=8. - If the gaussian uncertainty is doubled or tripled, how much closer are the likelihood estimator values to the posterior estimator values for k=4 and k=8? - What if another study suggests that the fish actually prefer 9.2±0.2 m3
+- With a hypothesized mean of fish, form a gaussian prior based on the uncertainties related to the volume approximation of both the entire lake as well as the volume that the fish prefer (for simplicity we'll assume they're aggressive fish and, except for mating, kill any other similar species fish which linger within their 10 m3 volume).
+For K=50, n=30, and k=4: - How sensitive is the posterior to the form or values in the prior? - Repeat with only changing from k=4 to k=8. - If the gaussian uncertainty is doubled or tripled, how much closer are the likelihood estimator values to the posterior estimator values for k=4 and k=8? - What if another study suggests that the fish actually prefer 9.2±0.2 m3 check whether σ=61 is correct.
+What is the uncertainty on the gaussian estimate of the fish for 10±1 m3/fish in a volume of 5000±300 m3